Frequently Asked Questions

 Can I take courses before I am admitted to the program?

-You can enroll as a non matriculated student and complete up to four courses that are required for the program of study: this includes two courses taken outside of UMB and two courses taken at UMass Boston.
+You can enroll as a non matriculated student and complete up to four courses that are required for the program of study: this includes two courses taken at another school and two courses taken at UMass Boston.
 These courses may be transferred in after you are accepted provided that the grades in these courses are a B or better and match our curriculum.
 You should seek advice from the program director if you wish to take courses prior to admission.
 Courses are offered on line and in the class room.
 You will not be eligible for financial aid however, if you are not accepted into a program of study.

 How often do I need to come to campus?